-Interviewing for academic jobs was the focus of a recent PhD careers seminar and invaluable advice was given by Dr Sam Friedman and Dr Jenevieve Mannell.
+Interviewing for academic jobs was discussed a PhD careers seminar and invaluable advice given by Dr Sam Friedman and Dr Jenevieve Mannell.
 Sam presented a reassuring and honest description of his career progression to Assistant Professor in Sociology at LSE (following his PhD at Edinburgh, a Fellowship at York and a short spell at City University) and Jenevieve shared the learning she gained through the experience of securing her Lecturer post in Global Health at UCL (following her PhD and Fellowship at LSE).

 The comments and reflections provided by these inspiring role models are used in this blog to help with your academic career progression.

 These vary by institution, department and over time so check you know what is going to happen and ask if anything is unclear.
 Find out in advance who is involved in selection and do some research into them and their work as you might be able to flatter them subtly by using some of this information on interview day.
 On the day you can expect to be asked to participate in some or all of the following:

 - visit or tour